UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 ### :speech_balloon: Add a comment to one of the cheatsheets

 1. Make a free account on Canva
-2. Access one of the links: the [data cheatsheet or the code cheatsheet](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1)
+2. Access this links to to Canva page of [the data cheatsheet and the code cheatsheet](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1)
 3. Make a comment to the original design via canva comment option

 ### :pencil2: Edit the existing UU FAIR Cheatsheets

 1. Make a free account on Canva
-2. Access one of the links: the [data cheatsheet or the code cheatsheet](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1)
+2. Access this link to the Canva page of [the data cheatsheet and the code cheatsheet](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1)
 3. Make a copy of the canva file by going to “file” and “make a copy”
 4. Make the changes you intend to make
 5. Share the new document with us in form of a link or a pdf with a quick explanation of what you did